herschel666/conditional-callback/README.md

 ### Having the callback always be called when the passed state is valid

-Given the example above you want to have the `value`-property of the state be logged to console every time the valid state is passed in.
+Given the example above, we want to have the `value`-property of the state be logged to console every time the valid state is passed in.
 For this purpose, `createConditionalCallback` takes an optional third Boolean parameter `needsChange`, that indicates that the given state-object not only has to meet the conditions, but also has to be different than the previous one.

 By passing `false` as the third parameter this behaviour is deactivated and the callback is called every time a valid state-object is passed in.